Attract New Clients TODAY With Your First Real Estate Ebook [Beginner’s Guide]

 (If you’re reading this article and your only thought is: “Holy moly.
 I don’t want to do any of this.”
 This ebook is yours, free to use.
 Download the ebook and jump ahead in this article to the resources for setting up landing pages and ad campaigns.)

-What you’ll notice is that there’s a lot of useful information in that ebook… But there’s not a lot of “writing.”
+You’ll notice that there’s a lot of useful information in that ebook… But there’s not a lot of “writing.”

 If you can communicate your point with fewer words and good images, by all means: